 4. Fado show with dinner and night tour for small groups

-What you should know about this tour before booking is: that during the months of November to March it is not available on Sundays, that you must advise if you have any dietary requirements before booking and that it is not available for wheelchair users.
+What you should know about this tour before booking is: that, during the months of November to March, it is not available on Sundays, that you must advise if you have any dietary requirements before booking and that it is not available for wheelchair users.

 What is included in this activity

-- Pick up and return to hotel
+- Pick up and drop off at the hotel

 - Dinner with fado show